Parnel History, Family Crest & Coats of Arms

 Parnel Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Parnel has been recorded under many different variations, including Parnell, Parnel, Parnall and others.

 Early Notables of the Parnel family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Parnel Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Parnel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Parnel family to Ireland